timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 </highlight>

 <highlight type="warning">
-The outlined process below only works if the OpenSea API works.
-This is outside of our control.
-If you want to make sure you can complete this tutorial smoothly we recommend [downloading the sample data](https://assets.timescale.com/docs/downloads/nft_sample.zip) and importing it.
+The following procedure relies on the OpenSea API provided and maintained by OpenSea.
+Unfortunately, there have recently been extended periods of time when the API is not functioning, something that is outside of our control.

+If the API has changed or is not accessible when you attempt to run the `opensea_ingest.py` script, we suggest following the second procedure to download a historical data file and importing it.
+You will be able to successfully complete the tutorial with that data alone.
 </highlight>

 <procedure>